CheropS/Telco-Customer-Churn/README.md

 When using local machine, add the file to your working folder (TELCO)
 Disclaimer: If you have cloned the data, ignore the above steps

+### Exploring the dataset
+I explored the dataframe by checking the first and last ten rows. used the decribe function to see the mean, standard devation and percentile of the numerical data

+df.info() to observe the data